 However bathrooms are shared so it may not be for everyone.
 It even has a pool, perfect for escaping the Uzbek summer.
 Additionally staff are friendly and can offer plenty of helpful advice where necessary.

-The Best Budget Accommodation For Couples – Anvar’s Guests
+Best Budget Accommodation for Couples – Anvar’s Guests

 There’s also an excellent cafe just opposite serving great coffee and cakes.
 The rooms do need a little bit of TLC in places and the bathrooms are a bit on the small side.